-There’s a video at the end which has little to do with bromeliads but you might want to check it out because I take you on a tour and give an update as to how my container plants are doing after 1&1/2 years of living in the desert.
+There’s a video at the end which has little to do with Bromeliads but you might want to check it out because I take you on a tour and give an update as to how my container plants are doing after 1&1/2 years of living in the desert.
 On to the good stuff!

-Bromeliads are tough, interesting & don’t need any fussing over which is my kind of plant.
+Bromeliads are tough, interesting and don’t need any fussing over which is my kind of plant.
 They’re a very popular houseplant so I want to share with what I’ve learned over the years about caring for them indoors.
 By the way, this post is about growing them indoors for the long haul, not just as a short-term blooming/color plant.

 These Guzmania plant care tips will help keep yours looking great.
-Guzmanias are so very popular because of their large star-shaped bloom which grow on tall stems.
+Guzmanias are so very popular because of their large star-shaped blooms that grow on tall stems.

-It’s not only a very easy & tough houseplant, but it handles dry conditions like a champ.
-This is all about Pink Quill Plant care & the things you need to know to keep it keepin’ on.
+It’s not only a very easy and tough houseplant, but it handles dry conditions like a champ.
+This is all about Pink Quill Plant care and the things you need to know to keep it keepin’ on.

-Beginning gardeners fear not, for this bromeliad with the patterned silver foliage and a large pink flower will have you singing “green thumb” in no time.
+Beginning gardeners fear not, for this Bromeliad with the patterned silver foliage and a large pink flower will have you singing “green thumb” in no time.

-Neoregelias, of which there are many species & varieties, are my favorite bromeliads.
-Why, do you ask?
-I love them for their striking foliage which comes in quite the variety of colors & patterns.
+Neoregelias, of which there are many species and varieties, are my favorite Bromeliads.
+Why you ask?
+I love them for their striking foliage which comes in quite the variety of colors and patterns.
 The flowers aren’t showy but the foliage sure is!

-If you want an easy care bromeliad with jazzy animal print foliage & a tall vibrant flower, then look no further.
+If you want an easy-care Bromeliad with jazzy animal print foliage and a tall vibrant flower, then look no further.
 I’m talking about Vriesea splendens, or Flaming Sword, which is the Vriesea most commonly sold in the houseplant trade.

-I’m a big fan of driftwood & was the envy of every dog on the beach as I carried this 4′ long stick on the hour-long march back to my car.
-Bromeliads & wood go hand in hand as they’re epiphytic & most of them grow on trees in their natural environments.
+I’m a big fan of driftwood and was the envy of every dog on a Santa Barbara beach as I carried this 4′ long stick on the hour-long march back to my car.
+Bromeliads and wood go hand in hand as they’re epiphytic and most of them grow on trees in their natural environments.

 Bromeliads make great houseplants and are not only easy to maintain but very colorful also.
 They made it into the pages of our houseplant care book Keep Your Houseplants Alive so they’re just that fabulous!

-Do you love bromeliads as much as we do?
-Here’s hoping that if you’re new to the wonderful world of bromeliads that you’ll give 1 or 2 a try and that these posts and videos will be helpful for you.
+Do you love Bromeliads as much as we do?
+Here’s hoping that if you’re new to the wonderful world of Bromeliads that you’ll give 1 or 2 a try and that these posts and videos will be helpful for you.

 Here’s the tour & update as to how my container plants are doing after 1&1/2 years of living in the desert:

-MORE ROUND UP POSTS:
+MORE HELPFUL POSTS:

 You can find more houseplant info in my simple and easy to digest houseplant care guide: Keep Your Houseplants Alive